Mather-Sophi/sophi-for-wordpress/README.md

 </div>
 ```

+#### Caveats
+While the above query integration works just fine, it has been observed that on VIP infrastructures, `WP_Query` returns latest posts instead of the posts curated by Sophi.
+A workaround for this is to use [get_posts](https://developer.wordpress.org/reference/functions/get_posts/) instead.

 ### Post content type

 By default, Sophi for WordPress uses post format as the content type.
 This plugin uses `content_type` internally to distinguish between WordPress post type and Sophi type.